lcastri/causalflow/README.md

 \end{aligned}
 $$

 This model is used to generate observational data, which is then used by LPCMCI and CAnDOIT to reconstruct the causal model.
+For the interventional domain instead, we substitute the equation modelling $F_c$ with a constant colour (green) and collect the data for the causal analysis conducted by CAnDOIT.
+Note that, for both the obervational and interventional domains, $H$ is considered as latent confounder between $F_c$ and $C_c$.

 <div align="center">